cgrindel/rules_swiftformat/README.md

 )
 ```

-The `swiftformat_pkg` macro defines targets for this package which will format the Swift source
+The `swiftformat_pkg` macro defines targets for a Bazel package which will format the Swift source
 files, test that the formatted files are in the workspace directory and copies the formatted files
 to the workspace directory.